apocylberry/Swing-Note/DEV_NOTES.md

  * Ctrl + N should open a new instance of Swing Note

- * Ctrl + H deletes a character, it does not display the replace form
+ * Replace button should instantly replace the next instance.
+Replace All does not work.

+ * The replace feature is affected by the same mismatch bug that breaks the find feature.
+Text selected on mismatch does not get replaced.